artainmo/DevOps/cloud/README.md

 CloudWatch Alarms can be used to trigger notifications for any metric after it surpasses a certain treshold.

 When an application runs, it logs in a file what it is doing.
 Those log files can be collected and used when wanting to troubleshoot an application.<br>
-Amazon CloudWatch Logs collects those log files from various AWS services/applications.
+Amazon CloudWatch Logs collects those log files from various AWS services/applications but also on-premise servers.
 CloudWatch log agents can be used on EC2 instances or on-premise servers for them to create collectable log files.
+It centralizes the logs from all of your systems.

 Amazon EventBridge (formerly known as CloudWatch Events) allows reactions to events happening in AWS account.
 Using Cron Jobs you can react to events every x amount of time.
 Else we can create rules to react to a service doing something.<br>
 Events happening from within AWS services are called 'Default Event Bus'.
 It is also possible to get events from AWS partners which we call 'Partner Event Bus'.
 Lastly, own custom applications can also send events which we call 'Custom Event Bus'.

 AWS CloudTrail is a service enabled by default that provides governance, compliance and audit for own AWS account.
 It gets the history of events/API-calls made within AWS account by the console, SDK, CLI, AWS services.
 Those logs can be sent to CloudWatch Logs or S3.<br>
 CloudTrail Insights provides automated analysis of CloudTrail Events.<br>
-If a resource gets deleted in AWS, CloudTrail should be consulted first as it records the history of events/API-calls made which will help determine who or what deleted the resource.
+If a resource gets deleted in AWS, CloudTrail should be consulted first as it records the history of events/API-calls made which will help determine who or what deleted the resource.<br>
+CloudWatch, CloudTrail and Config can be differentiated as follows.
+CloudWatch is for resource performance monitoring, events, and alerts.
+CloudTrail is for account-specific activity and audit.
+Config is for resource-specific change history, audit, and compliance.

 Debugging on distributed systems is hard because log formats differ across applications and log analysis is hard.
 AWS X-Ray resolves this problem by providing a visual analysis of own applications after tracing requests made through the distributed applications.

 Amazon CodeGuru is a machine-learning-powered service for automated code reviews (CodeGuru Reviewer) and application performance recommendations (CodeGuru Profiler).

 AWS Health Dashboard consists of two parts, a Service History and your Account.<br>
-The Service History shows all regions' and services' health.<br>
+The Service History, AWS Service Health Dashboard, shows all regions' and services' health information up-to-the-minute.<br>
-Your Account provides alerts and remediation guidance when AWS is experiencing events that may impact own infrastructure.
+Your Account, AWS Personal Health Dashboard, provides alerts and remediation guidance when AWS is experiencing events that may impact own infrastructure.
 It provides a personalized view of the performance and availability of the AWS services personally used.

 ### Virtual Private Cloud (VPC) & Networking
 EC2 instances get a new public IP address every time you stop and restart them.
 However, private IP addresses are fixed for EC2 instances even if you start/stop them.
 AWS also has an Elastic IP which can attach a fixed public IPv4 to an EC2 instance.<br>